Home Quest Lists The Game on Our Shelf of Shame We Really Want to Play

 During Covid, a mentor advised me to be very active on Kickstarter and play as many new games as possible, to improve my game marketing and game design skills.
 Well, this led to me backing a lot of crowdfunded games and buying a lot of new games online, but even though I’ve found a great gaming community post-COVID in Oakland, my unplayed games cannot be counted in any finite sense.
 Hence ℵ₀, the mathematical symbol corresponding to the level of infinity that corresponds to the set of all integers.

 From that pile, perhaps the game that may be the hardest for me ever to find a willing audience for is De Vulgari Eloquentia by Mario Pampini (published in the U.S. by Z-Man Games).
 What could be more exciting to the average gamer than a game about creating a mashup of various Italian dialects to create a new language?
-So it’s a very beige Euro about a very beige theme with a very beige (Latin) name.
+So, it’s a very beige Euro about a very beige theme with a very beige (heck, it’s Latin!) name.
 And yet, I hunger to get it played.
+Aliquando fiet!

 2-5 Players • Ages 14+ • 120 minutes